top of page

 Green Grass

-My mother used to tell me the grass is not greener on the other side; it is greener where you water it.
-It shines and grows when it’s loved, appreciated, and taken care of.
+My mother used to tell me: the grass is not greener on the other side; it is greener where you water it.
+It grows where it is cared for, where attention and love are given.

 bottom of page